4 ways to get a ringtone for your iPhone

 1. Use the iTunes Store

-The iTunes Store app (preinstalled on all iPhones) is the easiest place to get ringtones.
-The entire process is quick, the ringtones are high-quality, and you can purchase a ringtone once and use it on any iOS or iPadOS device with the same Apple ID.
+The iTunes Store app that’s preinstalled on all iPhones is the easiest place to get ringtones.
+The entire process is quick, the ringtones are high-quality, and you can purchase a ringtone once and use it on any iOS or iPadOS device with the same Apple Account.

-1) Open iTunes Store and tap Tones.
+1) Open iTunes Store on your iPhone and tap Tones.
 If you don’t see it at the bottom of the screen, tap More > Tones.

 2) Browse the Featured and Charts sections to find a tone you like.
 Tap the ringtone’s picture to preview it.
 If you want to find a specific tone, use the Search button, and you should see a relevant Ringtones result section.